valentin-alonso-villar/my_first_web_page/README.md

 ## Actions

-Added the basic structure to the html file. page
+- Added the basic structure to the html file. page
+- Added footer and header.